(In Memoriam) Board Member

-For over forty years, while primarily focusing on her family, Marilyn Glosserman has been active in a wide variety of Washington area philanthropic endeavors.
-She spent many years as a Corcoran Gallery of Art docent and a Hillwood Museum Guide and was a founding board member of the Washington Conservatory of Music.
-Through the Marilyn & Michael Glosserman Community Foundation she has supported and engaged with many Washington based educational, media, public policy and arts related organizations.
+For over forty years, while primarily focusing on her family, Marilyn Glosserman was active in a wide variety of Washington area philanthropic endeavors.
+She spent many years as a Corcoran Gallery of Art docent and a Hillwood Museum Guide, and was a founding board member of the Washington Conservatory of Music.
+Through the Marilyn & Michael Glosserman Community Foundation, she supported and engaged with many Washington based educational, media, public policy and arts related organizations.

-Marilyn has actively pursued an interest in health and nutrition for most of her adult life.
-Since losing her father to Alzheimer’s in 2004 and experiencing the disease’s impact not only on its victims but also family caregivers, she has developed a stronger interest in Alzheimer’s research and has concentrated on understanding how lifestyle and nutritional choices and habits impact neurological, cancer and heart-related diseases.
+Marilyn actively pursued an interest in health and nutrition for most of her adult life.
+Since losing her father to Alzheimer’s in 2004 and experiencing the disease’s impact not only on its victims but also family caregivers, she developed a stronger interest in Alzheimer’s research, and concentrated on understanding how lifestyle and nutritional choices and habits impact neurological, cancer and heart-related diseases.

 As a 1969 graduate of the University of Texas in Austin, she received a BS degree with an emphasis in the decorative arts of fashion and interior design.